Hiatus is a cross - arts collective who support and encourage those whose voices are rarely heard.

 All the artists explore different approaches to how their manage their respective barrier or exhibit work which is unrelated, but crucially the opportunity for these individuals to exhibit in an accessible space is important.
 This an attempt to start a conversation about often unspeakable subjects, as verbal communication may not be the first choice for some.

 The curation of the exhibition is carefully considered to cater for as many of the needs of all who may attend.
-We are sensitive to the sensory needs of neurodiverse individuals, we will make use of PECS, provide written interpretation which is not too detailed but is adequate for the work.
+We are sensitive to the sensory needs of neurodiverse individuals, provide written interpretation which is not too detailed but is adequate for the work.

 Food and Drink: The Canvas Cafe is 100% vegan.
 The kitchen will be open until 8:30pm serving all things homemade and vegan.
 All kinds of beverages will be available.